Experience the city within the capital.

 Read more about Parking garage Hagastaden

-From top left: Playhouse in Norra Stationsparken, Restaurant Rummel on Norra Stationsgatan & artwork by Yoyo Nasty on Hälsingegatan (photo Emil Fagander), Norra Stationsparken (photo Lars Clason), and Vision image of western Hagastaden.
+From top left: Playhouse in Norra Stationsparken, Norra Stationsgatan & artwork by Yoyo Nasty on Hälsingegatan (photo Emil Fagander), Norra Stationsparken (photo Lars Clason), and Vision image of western Hagastaden.

 Hagastaden is emerging in collaboration with: